apartmentlines/srt-labeler/README.md

 - transcription_state (required): Set to "complete"
 - transcription (optional): Updated SRT content if successful
 - metadata (optional): JSON string with error details if failed

-The API should be implemented with appropriate authentication, rate limiting, and error handling.